 Our design proposal addresses specific issues regarding the enclosure of the site, its boundaries and accessibility.
-Walls, fences and pathways set a formal physical starting point, which provides the ground for further design, which treats the existing structures with respect embraces their religious, historical and cultural significance.
+Walls, fences, and pathways set a formal physical starting point, which provides the ground for further design, treating the existing structures with respect and embracing their religious, historical, and cultural significances.

 For the visitor centre border, our design proposes a see-through black rhythmical fence that establishes a visual connection with the outside.
-In order to reflect the park-like organization of the area, the fence is framed with greenery.
+In order to reflect the park-like organisation of the area, the fence is framed with greenery.
 The entrance and road access are defined by an opaque surface that contrasts the gapped fence and is accompanied by a plaque.
-In the northwest of the cemetery, the continuity of the existing wall is a necessary element for creating a differentiated sense of space.
-Reconstructed with new clinker bricks, the wall highlights the difference between new and old, while working as a distinctive barrier to the next door housing.
+In the north-west of the cemetery, the continuity of the existing wall is a necessary element for creating a differentiated sense of space.
+Reconstructed with new clinker bricks, the wall highlights the difference between new and old, while working as a distinctive barrier to the housing next door.